-The Bangkok Art Scene might not be one of the most famous art hubs of the world but what it lacks in size and prestige, it more than makes up for in vibrancy and thrusting modernity.
+The Bangkok Art Scene might not be one of the most famous art hubs of the world, but what it lacks in size and prestige, it more than makes up for in vibrancy and thrusting modernity.
 A day out gallery hopping is enough to get you around most of the private and commercial galleries.
-While mostly promoting Thai artists, there's also several international artists displaying their works.
+While mostly promoting Thai artists, there are also several international artists displaying their works.

-Though the Bangkok Art and Culture Centre (opposite the MBK shopping mall) have made some progress towards integrating the city's art experience, the best way for you to cover a much bigger and broader spectrum of art in Bangkok, is to simply jump around the maze-like inner city seeing a few different galleries.
+The Bangkok Art and Culture Centre (opposite the MBK shopping mall) may have made progress towards integrating the city's art experience.
+Still, the best way to cover a much broader spectrum of art in Bangkok is to jump around the maze-like inner-city viewing as many different galleries as you can.

 Described as the beating pulse of the Thai art scene, the Bangkok Art and Cultural Centre is the first civic exhibition space in the city that integrates contemporary art pieces with traditional art, and helping push the boundaries of the country's cultural output.

 La Lanta Fine Art is in Sukhumvit 31, one of Bangkok’s most affluent districts.
 Roughly translated, Lalanta means beauty in abundance – a bold claim which the gallery satisfies by exhibiting contemporary works by internationally acclaimed artists from the United Kingdom, the USA, Australia, Argentina, China, Vietnam, Denmark, Japan, Israel and that of Thailand too.

 The 100 Tonson Art Gallery is a fantastic private gallery space, covering 100 square meters, and aiming to promote contemporary art from some of Thailand’s brightest hopes.
 Paintings, sculptures, photographs and installations from both Thai and international artists co-exist with new media and conceptual pieces.